richardhsueh/react-typescript-template/README.md

 This is a boilerplate combining React.js and TypeScript.
 Bundle with Webpack.

 Supporting the following:
+- Styled-components
 - SCSS/CSS
-- React-refresh
+- React-refresh enabled
-- Redux + Redux-thunk
-- Styled-components
 - i18next
+- eslint
-- Hot-reload
+- prettier

 ## Start Developing ##